Zydak/Vulkan-Path-Tracer/README.md

 One way to fix this is simulating multiple surface scattering, accounting for the fact that light can bounce multiple times, just like [[Heitz 2016]](https://jo.dreggn.org/home/2016_microfacets.pdf) suggests.
 The problem is that: 1. it's not that easy to implement, and 2. according to [[Turquin 2019]](https://blog.selfshadow.com/publications/turquin/ms_comp_final.pdf) properly simulating multiple scattering can be from 7x to even 15x slower.
 So instead I decided to use energy compensation lookup tables implemented according to [[Turquin 2019]](https://blog.selfshadow.com/publications/turquin/ms_comp_final.pdf).
 They're easy to compute and implement, but most importantly, they're fast.

 ### Lookup Energy Calculator
 The CPU code for generating LUTs (Lookup Tables) is in the `LookupTableCalculator.cpp`.
 The class itself is pretty simple, you give it a shader alongside the LUT size, it executes that shader repeatedly until all samples have been accumulated, and then it returns the lookup table as a vector of floats.
 These floats are then cached on disk inside `Assets/LookupTables` as binary files and later loaded as textures for the path tracer to use.
-It could be just easily implemented on the CPU but of course it would be much much slower.
+It could be just easily implemented on the CPU, but of course it would be much much slower.

 #### Reflection LUT
 The first LUT is the reflection LUT, it's used to compensate metallic and dielectric lobes, since they are reflection only.
 Code for computing the energy loss is in `LookupReflect.slang`.
 To compute the amount of energy lost, a dummy surface and material are created.
 Based on the direction $V$ determined by the x coordinate in the LUT, and roughness that's determined by y coordinate in the LUT, the microsurface $H$ and outgoing direction $L$ are sampled.
 Then the GGX reflection is evaluated, and the amount of energy that left the surface is saved into a buffer.
 This process is repeated millions of times for each pixel in the LUT to get a somewhat accurate estimate of the amount of energy lost on average.
 I decided to use 64x64x32 LUT for the reflection.
 After taking 10 million samples per pixel (1310720000000 in total) I ended with this: